COVID-19: Advice if You're Pregnant or Breastfeeding

 If you're pregnant or were recently pregnant

 While pregnant, you are at higher risk for getting seriously ill from COVID-19 if you are pregnant or were recently pregnant.
 That's because pregnancy causes changes in the body that may raise the risk for some infections.
-Pregnant women are more likely to get seriously ill from respiratory infections, like the flu.
 So it's important to try to avoid infections.
 The same steps that can help prevent COVID-19 will also help prevent other viral infections, like colds and the flu.
-These steps are the same for all of us:

 - Experts recommend getting the COVID-19 vaccine if you are pregnant or were recently pregnant.footnote 1 Talk to your doctor about getting the vaccine.

 - Even if you are fully vaccinated, if COVID-19 is spreading in your area: